tcwilkinson/caa2015/Paper/Paper.md

-[^PaperOrigin]: This paper is the output of a talk given during the session 10A "ArcheoFOSS: free/open source software and archaeological research, ten years later" at the [CAA 2015 conference "KEEP THE REVOLUTION GOING"](http://caaconference.org/).
-I am grateful to the organisers and to the participants for the comments in a nice and motivating atmosphere.
-The original paper, the slide-show and extra material are accessible online.
-DOI: [10.5281/zenodo.16596](http://dx.doi.org/10.5281/zenodo.16596).
-A video of the lecture was recorded by Doug Rocks-Macqueen and has been published under his project *Recording Archaeology*.
-[^Academia]: [academia.edu](http://academia.edu) is « free to use » but it is not free.
-There is no API, which would have enable a query of the growth of papers tagged with #Archaeology during the last years and consequently asserts the affirmation from the main text.
-Until now, it's just a guess ...
-[^FreeBeer]: See the definition of the [Free Sofware Foundation](https://fsf.org)

 # Precedent Work
 The paper of Benjamin Ducke is, to my knowledge, the only article about the relation of Free (and Open Source) Software and Archaeology [@Ducke2012].
 He focuses the attention on the problem of 'black boxes' [@Morin2012] and of sustainability for the development of archaeological software.
 Proprietary software restricts the assessment, the control of the processes and hinders the dissemination of the analysis.
 All non-owner of the specific proprietary software are *de facto* excluded of the reproduction of the analysis.
 However as he states, his article does not focus on philosophical or social aspects of Free Software.
 In my take up, I would like to focus narrower on these problems and how access to data questions methods established in archaeological research.